 a) Escrow Moneys Defined

-3) Earnest money constitutes escrow moneys whether in the form of personal checks, cashier's checks, money orders, cash or any other forms of legal tender.
+3) Earnest money constitutes escrow moneys whether in the form of personal checks, cashier's checks, money orders, cash or any other forms of legal tender, including legally recognized cryptocurrencies.

 b) Escrow Accounts.
 As set forth in Section 20-20(a)(17) of the Act, sponsoring brokers who accept escrow moneys shall maintain and deposit in a special account (hereinafter referred to as an escrow account), separate and apart from personal or other business accounts, all escrow moneys entrusted to the sponsoring broker while acting as a licensee, escrow agents or temporary custodians of the funds of others.

 1) The escrow accounts shall be non-interest bearing, unless the character of the deposit is such that payment of interest on the escrow account is otherwise required by law or unless the principals to the transaction specifically require, in writing, that the deposit be placed in an interest bearing account.

 2) If an interest bearing account is required, the recipient of the interest shall be specified, in writing, by the principals of the transaction.

 3) A sponsoring broker may maintain more than one escrow account.